idkjs/bsb-native-example-opam-example/README.md

 ```

-Will have to run `opam install cohttp-lwt-unix cohttp-lwt lwt_ppx`.
+Will have to run `opam install cohttp-lwt-unix cohttp-lwt lwt_ppx Yojson`.
 Note the dashes for the filenames which dont correspond to `cohttp.lwt` etc.

 ```sh
 ~/Downloads/bsb-native-example-opam-example graphql*